Fraunhofer-AISEC/codyze/docs/content/en/docs/Mark Authors/mark-authors.md

   Built-ins of MARK
 ---

-Once the core functions of a cryptographic library have been modeled as MARK entities, you can start writing rules.
+Once the core functions of a library have been modeled as MARK entities, you can start writing rules.
 MARK rules operate over instances of entities and define conditions which must apply to these instances.
 A MARK "instance" may correspond to an actual object in the program, but in the case of non-object oriented languages or static methods, it may simply be an abstract set of function calls and variables.

 ### Basic rule structure